 Imaging technologies include:

 Tumor biopsies involve removing tissue or cells from the body to analyze under a microscope.
-Doctors take a biopsy to determine whether a tumor is benign or malignant.
+Doctors take a biopsy to

 Standard biopsies include a bone marrow biopsy, endoscopic biopsy, and skin biopsy.